Views expressed by the host of this program, documented to be almost always right, 99.7% of the time.

 Forget Republican and Democrat.

-The Democrats win that one, but it's a shrinking majority that they have in that or an advantage.
+The Democrats win that one, but it's a shrinking majority that they have in that or advantage.

-Two things they have to learn.
+There are two things they have to learn.

 They have to learn what liberalism is, how to spot it, and how damaging it is.

-The other thing they have to learn is everything they believe about conservatives is wrong, because they've been told it by liberals.
+The other thing they have to learn is everything they believe about conservatives is wrong because they've been told it by liberals.

-It's it's I'm trying to inform and educate uh as many of you as possible to be able to go out there and help liberals or help people understand what liberals are and who they are, forget that they're Democrats, but just instruct them about liberals.
+I'm trying to inform and educate as many of you as possible to be able to go out there and help liberal or help people understand what liberals are and who they are.

 Can't do it myself.

-You are a a well participating part in this.
+You are a participating part in this.

 Dick Turbin, in the midst of everything going on, the Senate is going to be voting soon, I think it said, on the extension of unemployment benefits.

-And it reminded me I had a story in the stack, and I found it during the break from the free beacon.com, Washington Free Beacon, only 1.6% of American workers make the minimum wage.
+And it reminded me, I had a story in the stack, and I found it during the break from thefreebeacon.com, Washington Free Beacon.

 A new study by the American Action Forum found that just 1.6% of American workers make at or below the federal minimum wage.